Han Soo-yeon: Early life and education

-Han was born in South Korea, and moved with her mother and sister to Budapest, Hungary in 1990, where her mother studied classical singing at the Franz Liszt Academy of Music.
+Han was born in Cheongju, South Korea, and moved with her mother and sister to Budapest, Hungary in 1990, where her mother studied classical singing at the Franz Liszt Academy of Music.
 She began primary school in Budapest and learned to speak Hungarian fluently.
 The family moved back to South Korea in 1998.
 She then studied at Sungkyunkwan University, and after graduation appeared in television commercials, dramas and films.

 Career

 Han's first major role was in Our Fantastic 21st Century (너와 나의 21세기, Neowa naui 21 segi), an independent film directed by Ryu Hyeong-ki.
 She became known for her role in daily drama, Pure Love (일말의 순정, Ilmarui sunjeong), which ran from February to August 2013, on KBS2.